dotaheor/unify-Go-builtin-and-custom-generics/README.md

-# Generic is generate: super function - a solution to unify Go builtin and custom generics
+# Generic is gen: super function - a solution to unify Go builtin and custom generics

 This (immature) solution is extended from
 [my many](https://gist.github.com/dotaheor/4b7496dba1939ce3f91a0f8cfccef927)